pagekite/PyPagekite/doc/MANPAGE.md

      Listen for raw connections these ports.
 The string '%s' allows arbitrary ports in HTTP CONNECT.

+   * <b>--accept_acl_file</b>=`/path/to/file` <br />
+     Consult an external access control file before accepting an incoming connection.
+Quick'n'dirty for mitigating abuse.
+The format is one rule per line: `rule policy comment` where a rule is an IP or regexp and policy is 'allow' or 'deny'.

    * <b>--client_acl</b>=`policy`:`regexp`, <b>--tunnel_acl</b>=`policy`:`regexp` <br />
      Add a client connection or tunnel access control rule.
      Policies should be 'allow' or 'deny', the regular expression